-For example... both testosterone cypionate and enanthate have a half life of approximately 7 days.
+Both testosterone enanthate and cypionate have a half life of approximately 7 days.
 A 100mg injection would then result in 50mg after 7 days, 25mg after 14 days, and so on and so on.

 If you wait a week, two weeks, or even a month (like some doctors suggest), you may well imagine the mental, physical, and emotional roller coaster ride you will be in for!
 For this reason it's extremely important dosing is scheduled properly!

-An every third day (E3D) dosing regimen, results in the most stable androgen levels over time.
+An every third day (E3D) dosing regimen, results in the most stable testosterone levels over time.

 Once you've been on the test, Arimidex, and HCG protocol for 6 weeks, it's usually a good idea to get your blood levels tested to see where you're at.

 Ideal Hormone and T Levels for Optimal Health